Gabriella Viola

 2. China Cove at Point Lobos State Natural Reserve

 China Cove is a small but beautiful emerald green cove in Point Lobos State Natural Reserve in Monterey, California.
 To get to China Cove take the Bird Island Trail which loops around China Cove, Gibson Beach, and Pelican Point in Point Lobos.
-In April and May, you can often spots seals and their pups hanging out on the beach.
+In April and May, you can often spot seals and their pups hanging out on the beach.

 Tip: Point Lobos Reserve charges a $10 parking fee.